omer6000/angular-projects/README.md

 ### 7. **Authentication**
    - Managing **token-based authentication** to secure different parts of the application.
-   - Protecting routes and managing sessions with **route guards** and tokens for access control.
+   - Protecting routes and managing sessions with **Auth guards** and tokens for access control.

 ### 8. **State Management with NgRx**
    - Implementing state management using **NgRx** for managing state changes across the application.